Unity-Technologies/ml-agents/docs/Custom-Protos.md

 You can define a custom action type to replace or augment this by adding fields to the `CustomAction` message, which you can do by editing the file "protobuf-definitions/proto/mlagents/envs/communicator_objects/custom_action.proto".

-Instances of custom actions are set via the `custom_action` parameter of `environment.step`.
+Instances of custom actions are set via the `custom_action` parameter of `env.step`.
 An agent receives a custom action by defining a method with the signature

 ```csharp
 public virtual void AgentAction(float[] vectorAction, string textAction, CommunicatorObjects.CustomAction customAction)